Farama-Foundation/chatarena/README.md

 Models (LLMs).
 It provides the following features:

-- **Abstraction**: it provides a framework to create language game environments and multiple autonomous agent LLMs.
+- **Abstraction**: it provides a framework to create language game environments and multiple agent LLMs.

-[//]: # (It allows you to quickly create multiple agent LLMs and enables seamless communication between them.)
-- **Language Game Environments**: it provides a set of language environments for evaluating agency and social intelligence of agent LLMs.
+- **Language Game Environments**: it provides a set of language environments for understanding social intelligence of agent LLMs.
-- **User-friendly Interfaces**: it provides both Web browser UI and command line interface (CLI) to develop (prompt engineer) your LLM players to succeed in the environment.
+- **User-friendly Interfaces**: it provides both Web UI and CLI to develop/prompt engineer your LLM agents to act in environments.

 ![ChatArena Architecture](docs/images/chatarena_architecture.png)